Home/Company/Blog/Blog posts

 Category:Best Practices

-How to Build an Effective Status Page That Works
+How to Create a Status Page for Your Customers That Works

 Many companies still don’t understand the value of status pages.
-And they’ve proven to be very useful tools for a variety of businesses over the last decade.
+And they’ve proven to be incredibly valuable tools for a variety of businesses over the last decade.

 So, why do you need a status page?